-The 2016-17 E-Filing Authority budget is composed of in-kind funds from the Florida Association of Court Clerks Services Group, LLC, and revenue generated from credit and debit card and ACH transaction convenience fees.
-Funds are used to support the Authority's mandated business activities including board legal counsel, insurance policy premiums, audit fees and related service desk, and portal education components.
+The approved 2017-2018 Florida Courts E-Filing Budget is comprised of revenue generated from convenience fees for credit card, debit card, and ACH transactions.
+Funds are used to support the Authority's mandated business activities, including legal counsel for the Board of Directors, insurance policy premiums, audit fees, and related service desk activities, portal upgrades, and education.

-A mandated annual audit of the Authority's financial statements and an SSAE 16 operational audit of all operational and technical systems, was performed by Lanigan & Associates, in which the Authority received an unqualified, or "clean" audit.
+Mandated audits of the Authority's financial statements and an SSAE 16 Operational Audit are performed annually and have resulted in an unqualified, or "clean," audit to date.